Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Theoretical Results

 \begin{assumption} Assume that $K(t)$ is a proper kernel of order $l=\lfloor\beta\rfloor$ with bounded support, where $\beta$ is the smoothness parameter in Assumption \ref{asp5}.
 That is $K(t)$ satisfies $K(t)=K(-t)$, $|K(t)| \leq K_{\max }<\infty$, $\int K(t) d t=1$, $\int K^2(t) d t<\infty$, $ \int t^j K(t) d t=0, \forall j=1, \ldots, l$, and $\int |K(t)||t|^q dt$ is bounded by a constant for any $q \in [l,l+1]$. \end{assumption}

-Similar to the nonparametric estimation problems, we adopt a kernel of order $l$ to control the higher order bias of the gradient of the smoothed empirical risk $\EE(\nabla R^{D_k}_{\delta_k}(\btheta^*) \mid \hat{\btheta}_{k-1})$ as shown in Proposition \ref{prop2}.
+As in classical non-parametric estimation, we adopt a kernel of order $l$ to control the higher order bias of the gradient of the smoothed empirical risk $\EE(\nabla R^{D_k}_{\delta_k}(\btheta^*) \mid \hat{\btheta}_{k-1})$; see Proposition \ref{prop2}.
 For clarity we present our theoretical results for the kernel with bounded support.
-With little modification on the proof, our results can be extended to kernels with mild tail conditions such as Gaussian kernels.
+With minor changes to the proofs, our results can be extended to kernels with mild tail conditions such as Gaussian kernels.
 The detailed results are deferred to Section \ref{sec_theory_weaker}.